osism/documentation/source/configuration/preparations.rst

 .. code-block:: console

-   $ sudo apt install cookiecutter
+   $ pip install cookiecutter oslo.utils pycrypto pyyaml ruamel.yaml

 When you run cookiecutter, you are asked for the information you collected before.